andywdahl/rgwas/README.md

 In this scenario, `droptest` should be used, which internally re-fits the subtypes for each covariate to avoid overfitting with a score-like test.

-Note: these tests do not directly correspond to the subtypes inferred in Step 1, because this would cause overfitting.
+Note: these tests do not directly correspond to the subtypes inferred in Step 1, which would cause overfitting.
 Nonetheless, this provides a calibrated test for covariate heterogeneity that can be used for the subtypes which are inferred in Step 1.
 This technical complexity is essential for calibrated inference, but is not conceptually important.

 ## Scenario 3: Case-only subtypes